VOMPECCC: A Modular Completion Framework for Emacs

 Figure 1: JPEG produced with DALL-E 3

-3. The Hidden Complexity of Completion complexity design
+2. The Hidden Complexity of Completion complexity design

 Completion is not one problem.
 It is at least six, and most frameworks pretend otherwise.

-4. The Monolith Era: Helm and Ivy helm ivy legacy
+3. The Monolith Era: Helm and Ivy helm ivy legacy

-4.1.
+3.1.
 Helm: The Kitchen Sink

 Helm traces its lineage to anything.el, created by Tamas Patrovics in 2007.
-Thierry Volpiatto — a French alpine guide who taught himself programming after discovering Linux in 20061 — forked it as Helm in 2011 and contributed nearly 7,000 commits over the following decade.
+Thierry Volpiatto, a French alpine guide who taught himself programming after discovering Linux in 20061, forked it as Helm in 2011 and contributed nearly 7,000 commits over the following decade.
 Helm became the most downloaded package on MELPA2 and the default completion framework in Spacemacs, which drove massive adoption during 2013–2018.

 Helm showed what great completion could feel like.
 Its architecture showed what happens when a single maintainer carries every concern alone.

-The cost was proportional to the ambition.
+The cost was proportional to Thierry's ambition.
 Users reported multi-second delays on basic operations after extended use, 100–500ms lag on window popups, and CPU-intensive fuzzy matching that required disabling for large projects.
 Samuel Barreto's widely cited "From Helm to Ivy" essay called Helm "a big behemoth size package" and reported using only a third of its capabilities.

-4.2.
+3.2.
 Ivy: The Lighter Monolith

 The ivy-read function grew organically to accept roughly 20 arguments with multiple special cases4.
 As the Selectrum developers noted: "When Ivy became a more general-purpose interactive selection package, more and more special cases were added to make various commands work properly."
 Users reported performance degradation after extended use, and Ivy broke with Emacs 28 and again with Emacs 30, forcing compatibility polyfills.
+This is stressful for not only the consumers of Ivy, but also for the maintainers.

 When Ivy's original maintainer stepped back, the project entered a period of reduced maintenance.
 A new maintainer has since taken over and released version 0.15.1, but active feature development has slowed considerably from the 2016–2020 peak.

-4.3.
+3.3.
 The Unix Philosophy Lens

-5. The VOMPECCC Framework vompeccc framework
+4. The VOMPECCC Framework vompeccc framework

 VOMPECCC is not a framework in the traditional sense.
-There is no single repository, no shared dependency, no coordinating package.
+There is no single repository, no shared dependency, and no coordinating package.
 It is eight independent packages, maintained by three different developers, that compose through Emacs's standard APIs to cover every concern of a complete completion system.

 Package Concern Author